tshi04/NATS/README.md

 When using the package,
 python main.py --pointer_net False
 will not work.
 Anything related with bool type gives error.
 It always gives True.

+It is highly recommended to make changes to the default value of main.py and run python main.py